-Health Care Reform established a temporary three-year reinsurance program, under which all issuers of major medical commercial insurance products and self-insured plan sponsors are required to contribute funding in amounts set by the U.S. Department of Health and Human Services ("HHS").
-Funds collected will be utilized to reimburse issuers' high claims costs incurred for qualified individual members.
+Health Care Reform established a temporary reinsurance program that expires at the end of 2016.
+Under this program, all issuers of major medical commercial insurance products and self-insured plan sponsors are required to contribute funding in amounts set by the U.S. Department of Health and Human Services ("HHS").
+A portion of the funds collected will be utilized to reimburse issuers' high claims costs incurred for qualified individual members.
 The expense related to this required funding is reflected in insurance, taxes, licenses and fees for all of the Company's insurance products with the exception of products associated with qualified individual members; this expense for qualified individual members is reflected as a reduction of premium revenue.
 When annual claim costs incurred by the Company's qualified individual members exceed a specified attachment point, the Company is entitled to certain reimbursements from this program.
 The Company records amounts recoverable for claims paid and unpaid and ceded claim benefit recoveries to reflect its estimate of these recoveries.